enchiladaSquad/FEC/README.md

 ## Run Instructions

 1. `git clone` this repository, or download its zip file.
-Navigate to the root of this repository with your terminal of choice.
-2. Run the command `npm start` to bundle the code with Webpack and start the proxy server.
+2. Run `npm run build` to bundle the client code with Webpack.
+3. Run `npm start` to start the proxy server.
 3. Open a browser and navigate to `localhost:3000` to view the results.

 ## Technologies